Nadenkatesting/Nadenkatesting/README.md

 Hello!
-My name is Nadezhda Kasyanenko.
+My name is Nadezhda Kasianenko.
 Welcome to the page with testing and web design projects that I have worked on or are currently working on.
 I suggest you familiarize yourself with them.